Thorium/WebsitePlayground/Readme.md

 # Website-playground #

-This is yet another template for web-sites (aka. playing with some technologies).
+This is yet another template for web-sites (a.k.a. playing with some technologies).
 What are the key points:

 - The same web-server works on Mac / Windows / Ubuntu.